InstallerLegacy/screenshots.virtualhub.eu.org/content/en/1960s/1968/_index.md

 {{< fig src="/1960s/1968/1968.webp" alt="!
 TSS/8 BASIC-8" >}}

-There was one operating systems in which we are interested which were released in the year 1968.
+There was one operating systems in which we are interested which was released in the year 1968.
 It was called !
 TSS/8.

 <section class="section section-sm">
   <div class="container">